-This pre-print fMRI study (n=21) of people who regularly use ayahuasca within the Santo Daime church finds that during the experience, changes in functional connectivity (FC, how brain areas communicate) indicate on the scans more similarity between them (so less ‘unique’ FC).
-The authors use an analogy that each person still has their own hairstyle, but instead of wearing different colour t-shirts, all are now wearing the same shirt.
+This fMRI study (n=21) of people who regularly use ayahuasca within the Santo Daime church finds that during the experience, changes in functional connectivity (FC, how brain areas communicate) indicate on the scans more similarity between them (so less ‘unique’ FC).
+The authors use an analogy that each person still has their own hairstyle, but instead of wearing different coloured t-shirts, all are now wearing the same shirt.

 “The knowledge that brain functional connectomes are both unique and reliable has enabled behaviourally relevant inferences at a subject level.
 However, it is unknown whether such fingerprints persist under altered states of consciousness.
 Ayahuasca is a potent serotonergic psychedelic which elicits a widespread dysregulation of functional connectivity.
 Used communally in religious ceremonies, its shared use may highlight relevant novel interactions between mental state and FC inherency.
 Using 7T fMRI, we assessed resting-state static and dynamic FCs for 21 Santo Daime members after collective ayahuasca intake in an acute, within-subject study.
 Here, connectome fingerprinting revealed a shared functional space, accompanied by a spatiotemporal reallocation of keypoint edges.
 Importantly, we show that interindividual differences in higher-order FCs motifs are relevant to experiential phenotypes, given that they can predict perceptual drug effects.
 Collectively, our findings offer an example as to how individualised connectivity markers can be used to trace a subjects functional connectome across altered states of consciousness.”